 Unfortunately, immigrants may also face barriers in the hiring process.
 Some employers may not understand how international education and expertise relates to the Canadian context.
-There is still a lot of work to be done to equip employers with the tools and knowledge to hire diverse teams, i.e., teams that have both Canadian-born as well as immigrant employees.
+There is still a lot of work to be done to equip employers with the tools and knowledge to hire teams that include immigrant employees.
 For example, the way one communicates with others is often linked to cultural norms.
 Differences in these cultural norms can be misinterpreted by both employers and job seekers, leading to confusion and misunderstandings.

 Having a network of local professionals is also useful for finding employment opportunities.
-Because newcomers have had less time than long-term residents to create a strong local network, this is another barrier that they have to overcome.
+Newcomers have had less time than long-term residents to create strong, local networks, and this can be another barrier to overcome.
 These kinds of barriers can lead to underemployment of skilled immigrants.

 Individuals are “underemployed” when their skills and abilities are not fully utilized in the work that they do.
-Identity loss is often linked to underemployment, as people are happier in jobs where they are able to participate, contribute, and advance in their work.
+Identity loss is often linked to underemployment.
+People are generally more satisfied in jobs where they are able to participate, contribute, and advance.
 General examples of underemployment include: